Succinct Planar Encoding with Minor Operations: Towards a succinct dynamic encoding

 We now focus on our edge-contraction algorithm.
 For this we introduce one last invariant, which we call the \textit{status invariant}.
 As sketched in Section~\ref{sec:overview} we require that for every vertex being a boundary vertex (either globally or in a mini graph) to remain a boundary vertex, and for every non-boundary vertex to remain a non-boundary vertex.
 For this we slightly abuse the definition of boundary vertices.
-As by the definition of $r$-partition (Section~\ref{sec:pre}) a vertex is a boundary vertex of $\delta G$ if it has neighbors in more than one mini graph.
+By definition of $r$-divisions (Section~\ref{sec:pre}) a boundary vertex $u \in \delta G$ has neighbors in more than one mini graph.
 Due to contractions {(or other modifications)} this might at some point no longer be true.
 Nonetheless, we still consider such a vertex to be a boundary vertex.
-More precisely: a vertex $u \in V$ is a boundary vertex exactly if (1) $u \in \delta \bar{G}$ or if (2) there are multiple mini-graphs that contain a mini-label $u'$ of $u$.
-Otherwise, it is a non-boundary vertex.
-Effectively, we require that no vertex that is initially a non-boundary vertex becomes a boundary vertex, i.e., we avoid that requirement (2) ever become true for an initial non-boundary vertex.
-We use the analogous definition for boundary/non-boundary vertices in mini graphs $P_i$.
-By definition, this invariant is guaranteed after initialization.
+We require that a boundary vertex remains a boundary vertex, and a non-boundary vertex remains a non-boundary vertex.
+For this we maintain the following invariant that depends on our slight abuse of the boundary vertex definition.

 \begin{invariant}[status invariant] For every $u\in V$ and every $u' \in V(P_i)$ over all mini graphs $P_i$, it holds $u \in \delta G$ if and only if $u \in \delta \bar{G}$ as well as $u' \in \delta P_i$ if and only if $u' \in \delta \bar{P}_i$. \end{invariant}